open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 ## Create an Ansible inventory file

-Next, you will set up your hosts and create an inventory file.
+Next, set up your hosts and create an inventory file.

 1. Create your hosts and add public SSH keys to them.